-Application for financial awards and application for graduate school admission are two separate processes often with different deadlines.
+The application for financial awards and the application for graduate school admission are two separate processes often with different deadlines.
 Students need to make separate applications for each award sought.
 The process of identifying financial assistance should begin at least one year prior to beginning a graduate program.
 There are a number of available options when it comes to funding your graduate education at Florida State University.
 The Graduate School administers merit and need-based fellowships, awards, and grants.

-Information on graduate assistantships and in-state tuition for out-of-state and international students.
+Learn more about the Academic Common Market, Florida's Linkage Institutes, and opportunities for in-state tuition for out-of-state and international students.

 Information on tuition rates and fees, as well as tuition waiver information for graduate assistants and FSU employees.